craigblunden/node-algolia-integration-ui/README.md

 - The ability to intermittently update Algolia

 Todos:
-- Deploy app to Heroku/Netlify
+- Deploy app to Heroku/Netlify (with SSL)
 - Look for disabled products and remove from index
 - User Group capability (half baked in).
 - Build UI